Articulation with the fingers: playing cuts and strikes on the ocarina

 - I almost always strike everything higher with the right index finger.

-Have a go at playing a strike on every note from low D to high F, or the equivalent for an ocarina in a different key.
+Have a go at playing a strike on every note from low D to high F, or the equivalent if your ocarina is in a different key.

-You may find it interesting that the fingerings for strikes are a great deal more flexible on ocarinas than tubular wind instruments such as flute and tin whistle.
-On tubular instruments only the open hole below the lowest closed hole can be struck.
+You may find it interesting that the fingerings for strikes are a great deal more flexible on ocarinas than on tubular wind instruments such as the flute and tin whistle.
+On tubular instruments, only the open hole below the lowest closed hole can be struck.

 Playing a descending strike

-Strikes also allow you to articulate a transition from a higher note to a lower one, and entails doing two things at the same time:
+Strikes can also be performed on a transition from a higher note to a lower one.
+Doing two things at the same time:

 - Firstly, you have to lower one or more fingers to play the desired note.

-- At the exact same time you have to play a strike, such that the striking finger lands on its hole at the same moment the fingers do.
+- At the same time, you have to play a strike such that the striking finger lands on its hole at the exact moment the other fingers do.

-The exact technique used does vary over the range though.
-For the note G and higher the work can be split across both hands.
-For example, to strike G descending from A, you:
+The technique used does vary over the range, though.
+For notes G and higher, the work can be split across both hands.
+For example, to strike G descending from A, you need to:

 - Finger A.